-- Consent received before actual usage of cookies.
+- Consent received before the actual usage of cookies.

 - Option to opt out.
 You should provide users with an opportunity to allow or refuse using cookies.

 - Clear notification of the cookies usage.
-You can place a banner or insert a popup window in your website pages informing about your cookies policy.
+You can place a banner or insert a popup window on your website pages informing about your cookies policy.